matarabadanf/BARISTA/docs/Brewer.md

 # Brewer
 BREWER is a small homebrew inteface with electronic structure programs (currently only ORCA) based in the python module `ase.io`.
-Via `ase.io` it is possible to interface electronic structure calculations with some highly customizable algorithms in order to perform complex tasks such as MECI calculations, NEBs (in development)...
+Via `ase.io` it is possible to interface electronic structure calculations with some highly customizable algorithms in order to perform complex tasks such as MECI calculations, NEBs...

 ## Implemented Brewer functionality